Wonikrobotics-git/allegro_hand_windows_v5/pctool/README.md

 You are now ready to compile, plug in and turn on your hand, and test the program.

 Keyboard commands can be used to execute grasps and other joint configurations.
-See the instructions printed at the beginning of the application.
+See the instructions printed at the User manual or at the beginning of the application.

 =====